valentina-b/book-my-wedding-wish/README.md

 ### App Sections

-1. **Navigation on the top** - fixed navigation on the top which differs to different user type so that the users have shortcuts to the main functions of the particular page view (edit present, edit wishlist, delete wishlist, etc.) and are able to navigate themselves back to the homepage if needed.
+1. **Navigation on the top** - fixed navigation on the top which is different to each user type so that the users have shortcuts to the main functions of the particular page view (edit present, edit wishlist, delete wishlist, etc.) and are able to navigate themselves back to the homepage if needed.
 1. **Header** - introduction to the website or to the wishlist - different to different user type with the appropriate information in the header.
 1. **Homepage USP section** - a quick overview of the steps how the app works.